carlalexander/debops-wordpress/README.md

 ## Installation

+*If you've never used DebOps or Ansible before, please refer to the "[Installation](https://github.com/carlalexander/debops-wordpress/wiki/Installation)" page of the wiki.*

 To create a "DebOps for WordPress" project, you just need to:

  1. Get a copy of this repo to your computer.
  2. Make sure that DebOps is up to date by running `debops-update`.

-If you've never used DebOps or Ansible before, please refer to the "[Installation](https://github.com/carlalexander/debops-wordpress/wiki/Installation)" page of the wiki.

 ## Usage

+*If you've never used DebOps or Ansible before, please refer to the "[Configuring your server](https://github.com/carlalexander/debops-wordpress/wiki/Configuring-your-server)" page of the wiki.*

 To configure a server, you need to add it to the `hosts` file in the `inventory` folder under both the `[all_servers]` and `[wordpress]`.